 That is why it is bitter sweet that I must announce that our real jobs are taking us out west.
 We are very happy for this new opportunity to move into the high desert mountains where there are miles and miles of trails to explore but we are sad to leave behind such great people.

 We will need some time to settle into our new place and real life job roles and we will not have the time nor resources to put on the Feral Hog 50k in 2019.
 We do hope that you enjoy the year off from the suffer and take this opportunity to go out and explore and make your own adventures!

 We have made some great friends and hope to continue those friendships and plan to announce the future of the Feral Hog 50k in the fall of 2019.
 We hope that you will continue to support the Feral Hog 50k in the coming years.

 Mary and Mike Peterson

 The Feral Hog 50k is a one loop course traversing the backpack and perimeter trails of East Fork State Park.
 The majority of this course is on trails that were first blazed by a man training to traverse the world on foot, Steve Newman, aka the World Walker.

-The best part, this event is only ONE loop!!
+The best part, this event is that it is only ONE loop!!
 So, whether you are an optimist or a pessimist, once you are half way through the course you will have the same mileage to finish as you would to get back to the start if you quit, making that decision to DNF less alluring!

 This option is for those of you who enjoy carrying heavy weights far distances rather than moving fast.
 Ultraruckers can take advantage of the early start option if they do not think they can complete the course in the 10 hour time limit (19:18 min pace).